Chart Color Schemes

 Tuggerah - Kangy Angy performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Tuggerah - Kangy Angy's 3 schools had a combined enrollment of 1,429 students as of 2016, with typical Australian school conditions (ICSEA: 1024).
-Educational provision consisted of 1 primary and 2 secondary institutions.
-The area functioned as an education hub with 27.1 school places per 100 residents in 2016, significantly above the regional average of 13.6, attracting students from surrounding communities.
+Tuggerah - Kangy Angy's 3 schools have a combined enrollment of 1,429 students, with typical Australian school conditions (ICSEA: 1024) offering balanced educational opportunities.
+Educational provision consists of 1 primary and 2 secondary institutions.
+The area functions as an education hub with 27.1 school places per 100 residents, attracting students from surrounding communities.

 Frequently Asked Questions - Education